emirdeliz/emirdeliz/README.md

 ## 👋 Hi, I’m @emirdeliz

 I work as a fullstack between 2008 and 2014.
-During this period I worked with *C#, Delphi, Java*, and some other stuff like SQLServer, MySql and etc. Around 2014 I decided to focus only on frontend .
-So I worked with some technologies like angular1/2, react, react-native, dart, flutter.
+During this period I worked with *C#, Delphi, Java*, and some other stuff like SQLServer, MySql and etc. Around 2014 I decided to focus only on frontend.
+So I worked with some technologies like angular1/2, react, react-native, dart, and flutter.
 By the way, I like to use the VanillaJs in most of my projects.
-I like to work in startups e always look for continuous improvements.
+I like to work in startups and always look for continuous improvements.

 ## Below are some of my contributions to the community: